Mitchy1993/dndcloud/content/Worlds/1. The Forgotten Realms/Factions/Purification Society.md

 tags:
   - Faction
 ---
-Rebranded underneath [[Melvaunt Incorporated]] to appeal to zealous personalities unmotivated by money.
-They kill many lesser races, but they also capture many to be sent to work in Melvaunt camps and operations as slaves.
 ### Ideology

 1. **Race Supremacy**: Belief in superiority of a few races, hunting others to maintain hierarchy.